 Jon Farriss also was reputed to be having substance problems at this time; “X” was carried by the hits” Suicide Blonde” and” Disappear”.
 Then overnight, Grunge hit the music world and with it wiped away many New Wave groups.
 INXS was not the only band hit hard by the event of Grunge but they probably were one of the most easily identifiable casualties.
 The band would put out a live album and two more discs “Welcome to Wherever You Are” and “Full Moons and Dirty Hearts”.
 Both solid albums, but both were received with less enthusiasm than the prior successful discs” Kick” and “X”.
 The band decided to take a lengthy break.
 Hutchence had a very highly publicized relationship with model Helena Christensen and then Paula Yates.

-During the hiatus Hutchence did some modeling, acting, and started work on a solo album.
+During the hiatus Hutchence did some modelling, acting, and started work on a solo album.
 Hutchence was again suffering from depression and the effects of becoming tabloid fodder with every move he made.
 Substance abuse, depression and public scrutiny would eventually prove to be a lethal combination.
 In 1997 the band released “Elegantly Wasted”, and attempted a comeback.
 The album had a new maturity and looked to breathe new life into the band’s fortunes.
-The title song was a catchy tune that would unfortunately prove to be all too prophetic and in hind sight be seen as a song about Hutchence’s dissipated mental well being.
+The title song was a catchy tune that would, unfortunately, prove to be all too prophetic and in hindsight be seen as a song about Hutchence’s dissipated mental well being.